lexibank/starostinhmongmien/README.md

-# Hmong Mien family in the Global Lexicostatistical Database
+# CLDF dataset derived from Starostin's "Hmong Mien family in the Global Lexicostatistical Database" from 1991

+Cite the source dataset as

+> Starostin, Sergej.
+1991.
+Altajskaja problema i proischoždenije japonskogo jazyka [The Altaic problem and the origin of the Japanese language].
+Moscow: Nauka.

 Conceptlists in Concepticon: